Instructions to Authors

 The title should be a brief expression describing the contents of the paper and not contain abbreviations.

 Complete names and affiliation of all authors, including contact details of the corresponding author (Telephone, and E-mail address)

 The abstract of the manuscript should not exceed 250 words and must be included: Background, the context, and purpose of the study; Materials and methods, how the study was performed and statistical tests used; Results, the main findings; Conclusions, brief summary, and potential implications.
 A concise and factual abstract is required.
 The abstract should state briefly the purpose of the research, the principal results, and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 The abstract should be written in the past tense.
 Standard nomenclature should be used and non-standard or uncommon abbreviations should be avoided.
 No literature should be cited.

 Following the abstract, a list of keywords (3-6) and abbreviations should be included.

 The Introduction should provide a clear statement of the problem, state the objectives of the work and provide an adequate background the relevant literature on the subject, and the proposed approach or solution, avoiding a detailed literature survey or a summary of the results.
 It should be understandable to colleagues from a broad range of scientific disciplines.
-Introduction should consists of three parts: the first part includes a precise description of the nature and extension of the problem to be studied, the second part includes spot lights on relevant previous literatures in the field of the study, and the third part involves displaying how to examine the challenges and its extension by researcher, and finally give the aim of the study at the end of the introduction.
-Introduction must be cited with recent scientific references published in the modern global scientific journals and refuse all manuscripts containing references below the year 2000 only if these references mention for historical citation.
-Introduction should be written in the present tense.
+Introduction should consist of three parts: the first part includes a precise description of the nature and extension of the problem to be studied, the second part includes spotlights on relevant previous literature in the field of the study, and the third part involves displaying how to examine the challenges and its extension by the researcher, and finally give the aim of the study at the end of the introduction.
+The introduction must be cited with recent scientific references published in the modern global scientific journals and refuse all manuscripts containing references below the year 2000 only if these references mention for historical citation.
+The introduction should be written in the present tense.